Neyko641/Music-quizz/backend/README.md

 <br />

 ### Bad response [`400` - `499`] status.
 You will really want to avoid these.
 Bad arguments, missing headers, unexisting resources and so on.
-Thank god we have custom messages with our custom error codes. <br />
+Thank god we provide custom messages with our custom error codes. <br />
 Be aware that even with custom codes, argument validation will not give you exact information about what is wrong!

 ```json